funnelfiasco/resume/bcotton-resume.md

 * Approve departmental IT purchases and maintain IT budget
 * Coordinate professional development of IT staff and provide training to faculty and staff

-*Temporary Service (May - September 2006)*
+*Temporary Service, Department of Earth & Atmospheric Sciences (May - September 2006)*

 * Provide support to users of Linux, Solaris, Mac OS X, and Windows platforms
 * Perform general labor services at the direction of the Assistant Department Head

-*Student Service (April 2002 - May 2006)*
+*Student Service, Department of Earth & Atmospheric Sciences (April 2002 - May 2006)*

 * Maintain Unidata LDM software for weather data ingest
 * Develop scripts to generate weather data images for web and desktop use
 * Provide support to users of data visualization software
 * Administer Forecast Game, including maintaining web pages and scripts, obtaining verification data, and handling player enrollment

-## Education

-* M.S. in IT Project Management, expected December 2014
-     * Purdue University, West Lafayette, IN
-* B.S. in Synoptic Meteorology (minor: Organizational Leadership), granted May 2006
-     * Purdue University, West Lafayette, IN

 ## External activities/memberships